-- a Gross shipping weights are arranged and paid by the seller.
-Unless otherwise agreed, the buyer has the option to supervise the weighing prior to expected date of shipment.
-If the buyer wishes the weighing be supervised, they must notify the seller the name of their Controller or nominated representative for weighing at the time of the contract and/or the issuance of shipping instructions.
-Weights should be ascertained within 28 days (four weeks) prior to expected shipment.
-The seller must invoice the buyer according to the weights supervised by the buyer's Controller or nominated representative prior to shipment.
-If the cotton is sampled by the seller after weighing, a weight allowance must be made for the samples taken. - b If the buyer fails to nominate a Controller or nominated representative prior to the shipment of the cotton, the seller will invoice the buyer, and the buyer must accept gross shipping weights final with no further claim. - c If the buyer has notified the seller of the appointment of a Controller or nominated representative, and the seller proceeds to shipment without allowing the buyer's Controller or nominated representative to supervise the ascertaining of the weights, either bale by bale or where agreed, by weighbridge, the buyer may present the seller with a weight claim for gross landed weights supervised by a Member Controller.
+- All cotton should be weighed by the buyer (for buyer's cost), under the supervision of the seller's Controller or nominated representatives (for seller's cost).
+Weighing must be performed at the port or place of discharge, or at the final destination of the cotton (buyer's mill, warehouse etc.), or other location as determined by the buyer and seller.
+In any event, weighing must be completed within 28 days (four weeks) of the date of arrival.
+Bales not weighed within 28 day time limit shall be declared at average gross invoice weight plus 1.5 percent.
+If the cotton has already been sampled by the buyer, a weight allowance must be made for the samples taken. - b If the buyer fails to nominate a Controller or nominated representative prior to the shipment of the cotton, the seller will invoice the buyer, and the buyer must accept gross shipping weights final with no further claim. - c If the buyer has notified the seller of the appointment of a Controller or nominated representative, and the seller proceeds to shipment without allowing the buyer's Controller or nominated representative to supervise the ascertaining of the weights, either bale by bale or where agreed, by weighbridge, the buyer may present the seller with a weight claim for gross landed weights supervised by a Member Controller.
 Any claim must be presented in accordance with the Gross Landed Weights Rule 216.2.